berouques/QuPID/README.md

 ## Compilation

 All you need is [https://platformio.org/](Platformio).
-The repository contains all needed libraries and other dependencies.
+This repository contains all needed libraries and other dependencies, so no library hunt is needed.

 >[!IMPORTANT]
 >Don't forget to build and upload Filesystem Image!